 Here’s more on this topic: “8 Tips for Buying Your Next Car for Less.”

-The Humane Society of the United States urges pet buyers to avoid internet shopping, noting that many of the puppies sold online come from puppy mills, high-volume dog breeding operations that contribute to overpopulation and animal suffering.
+The Humane Society of the United States urges pet buyers to avoid internet pet shopping, noting that many of the puppies sold online come from puppy mills, which are high-volume dog breeding operations that contribute to overpopulation and animal suffering.

-The Humane Society encourages pet buyers to get their next puppy or kitten from a local rescue group or shelter, noting that shelters often have a blend of mixes and purebreds.
+The Humane Society encourages pet buyers to get their next puppy or kitten from a local rescue group or shelter, noting that shelters often have a variety of breeds, both mixes and purebreds.

 If you’re looking to color your world, you’re best off at a local paint store.
 Eggshell and ecru look awfully similar while you’re poring over a webpage full of samples, but those differences can be glaring once you’ve slapped them on your walls.